mui/mui-x/docs/data/data-grid/column-groups/column-groups.md

 ## Column reordering [<span class="plan-pro"></span>](https://mui.com/store/items/mui-x-pro/)

 By default, column groups can not be divided when reordering columns.
-This default behavior can be removed on specific group by setting `freeReordering: true` in the column group object.
+You can customize this behavior on specific groups by setting `freeReordering: true` in a column group object.

-In the example bellow the `Character` column group can be divided, but not other column groups
+In the example below, the `Names` column group can be divided, but not other column groups

 {{"demo": "BreakingGroupDemo.js", "disableAd": true, "bg": "inline"}}